What Is True About the External Forces Called Technological Factors?

 Technological factors are inherently dynamic, evolving rapidly and often unpredictably.
 Unlike internal factors such as company culture or resources, these external forces are beyond an organization’s direct control.
 They include:

 - Innovation and R&D: Breakthroughs in research and development lead to new products, services, and processes.
-As an example, the development of 5G networks has revolutionized communication and enabled advancements in smart cities.
+Here's one way to look at it: the development of 5G networks has revolutionized communication and enabled advancements in smart cities.

 - Automation and Efficiency: Technologies like robotics and machine learning streamline operations, reducing costs and human error.
 Manufacturing industries, for instance, rely heavily on automated systems to enhance productivity.